 My optimism, however, remains.
 Just hours before writing this editorial, my wife and I received our first dose of the COVID-19 vaccine.

 The process was slick.
-One week prior, we visited www.ndvax.org, selected a location, answered a few questions, and scheduled our vaccination appointments for the next week.
+One week prior, we visited www.ndvax.org(link is external), selected a location, answered a few questions, and scheduled our vaccination appointments for the next week.
 The day of the vaccination, we didn’t even have to get out of our car.
 We drove up, answered a few more questions, and were vaccinated within 10 minutes.
 Then, we waited 15 minutes to be monitored for allergic reactions or immediate side effects.
 In 25 minutes, we were out of there with Band-Aids on our arms.

 Vaccination is a personal decision.
 There are varying degrees of comfort and a full spectrum of information available.
 Admittedly, I was hesitant at first.
 I was not going to be the first person in line with my sleeve rolled up.
 And since this space is an editorial, I feel it is important to explain how I arrived at my decision to get vaccinated.
 I won’t get into the science of it, because I am neither a scientist, nor a doctor.
 But I do trust those in the medical field and often heed their advice.

 I manage employees and lead an organization that supports electric cooperatives.
 Together, we have the responsibility of providing around-the-clock electricity by maintaining critical infrastructure essential for public safety.
 This requires a healthy, functioning electric cooperative workforce.
 As a leader, it is my firm belief that you should never ask someone to do something you wouldn’t do yourself.
 My work responsibilities absolutely weighed on my vaccination decision.